carbon-language/carbon-lang/llvm/docs/CommandGuide/llvm-ar.rst

  When replacing existing files in the archive, only replace those files that have a time stamp than the time stamp of the member in the archive.

-[z]

- When inserting or replacing any file in the archive, compress the file first.
- This
- modifier is safe to use when (previously) compressed bitcode files are added to the archive; the compressed bitcode files will not be doubly compressed.